LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 Purpose:
     Restores the inventory from persistent storage.
-    (To be implemented by subclasses if needed.)
+    This is a hook method intended to be overridden by subclasses to implement custom restoration logic.

 Parameters:
     None.